stunndard/registry/readme.md

 To launch your blockchain live on mutliple nodes use `starport network` commands.
 Learn more about [Starport Network](https://github.com/tendermint/spn).

+## Purpose

+`registry` module for cosmos-sdk is an example module to implement a registry of blockchain names.
+Anyone can buy or sell registered names, as well as update them and delete.
+In this example there's no extra data is associated with a registered name, just the name itself.
+But it can easily extended to include any data: like IP addresses, registrant information, etc

 ## Let's play

 Alice wants to buy a new name "myname".